 S&P 500, Nasdaq dragged by tech as upbeat data fans inflation fears

-U.S. stocks wavered on Thursday, with tech shares dragging on the S&P 500 (.SPX) and Nasdaq (.IXIC), as investors balanced concerns about inflation and the Federal Reserve reining in stimulus with relief about corporate tax hikes.
+(Reuters) - U.S. stocks ended lower on Thursday, with tech shares dragging on the S&P 500 and Nasdaq, as investors balanced concerns about inflation and the Federal Reserve reining in stimulus with relief about corporate tax hikes.

-The Dow (.DJI) was little changed as stocks rebounded after reports that President Joe Biden offered to scrap his proposed tax hike.
-In talks with Republicans, the Democrat offered to drop plans to hike corporate rates as high as 28%, and instead set a 15% minimum tax rate for companies, sources told Reuters. read more
+The Dow posted a slight loss after five sessions of gains.
+Stocks rebounded somewhat after reports that President Joe Biden offered to scrap his proposed tax hike.
+In talks with Republicans, the Democrat offered to drop plans to hike corporate rates as high as 28%, and instead set a 15% minimum tax rate for companies, sources told Reuters.

-"To set those rates at 15%, I think it would be great for the market, if they could do that and take away some uncertainty there," said Gary Bradshaw, portfolio manager at Hodges Capital Management in Dallas.

 Investors are focused on whether robust economic reports could prompt the Fed to pare back monetary support put in place during the coronavirus pandemic sooner than expected.